moyela/helicarrier/Maths/Math 1.md

 * x√41 + y√41  = 2√41 + 5√41 = 7√41
 * x√41 + y√41  = 3√41 + 4√41 = 7√41

-If I simplify the equation,
+> If I simplify the equation,
 ##### √a + √b  = √0 + √2009 = √2009
 ##### √a + √b  = √41 + √1476 = √2009
 ##### √a + √b  = √164 + √1025 = √2009
 ##### √a + √b  = √369 + √656 = √2009

-> So we have four solutions for a and b:
+There are four solutions for a and b:

 ### (a = 0, b = 2009)
 ### (a = 41, b = 1476)
 ### (a = 164, b = 1025)